Looking for easy ways to add custom Twitter content to your website?

-- Using a WordPress plugin to do it all for you
+- Use a WordPress plugin to do it all for you

-On the other hand, a great Twitter Feed WordPress plugin can take all those complicated tasks and do it for you with a few clicks.
+On the other hand, a great Twitter feed WordPress plugin can take all those complicated tasks and embed your Twitter feed for you with a few clicks.

-So how about we learn how to add a custom Twitter feed to WordPress using a WordPress plugin?
+So how about we learn how to put a custom Twitter feed to your website using a WordPress plugin?

 How to Add a Custom Twitter Feed to WordPress

 Now you may be asking, “How do I add a Twitter feed to my website?”

 There are several Twitter feed plugins for WordPress you can use.
 But the highest-rated and most versatile option is Custom Twitter Feeds Pro from Smash Balloon.

 Using this plugin, all you have to do is follow a guided flow and you can create, customize, and embed Twitter feeds with ease — no coding needed.